Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 When applied at a component interface, the conditions and actions often describe the clients and collaborators, and their expectations, their functional obligations, and collaborative responsibilities.

-When used at these later, more detailed requirements levels, face cards can serve as an intermediate residue between use cases and design.
+When used at these later, more detailed requirements levels, face cards can serve as an intermediate residue between use cases and designs.
 They can help identify candidate objects and responsibilities at human interfaces and component interfaces.
-This information can then be fed forward into CRC cards used for responsibility-driven object-oriented design.
+This information can then be fed forward into the CRC cards used for responsibility-driven and domain-driven object-oriented design.

 |